Antoinehoff/gyacomo/README.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 # How to compile and run GYACOMO
-To compile it check INSTALLATION.txt

-How to run it

 1. Be sure to have correct library paths in local/dirs.inc for the different libraries, see INSTALATION.txt for a tutorial to install the required libraries.
 2. Compile from /gyacomo using make, the binary will be located in /gyacomo/bin (you can also compile a debug version using make dbg)